Your green recycling bin

 - Junk mail

 - Magazines and newspapers

 - Tissue boxes

 - Bottles – any colour – with the lids on

 - Food tins and cans including pet food

-- Steel and aluminium food and drink cans (please wash and squash them first)
+- Steel and aluminium food and drink cans (please wash them first)

 - Metal lids (bottle and jar lids)